Oriflame Logo

 Oriflame Emblem

 The emblem uses two types of typefaces.
-The first letter in the word “Oriflame” is made in the printed font of the same name, the rest – symbols from the Sans Serif category.
-Moreover, “O” plays the role of an individual sign.
-The letter-spacing in both inscriptions is wide.
-The corporate palette is monochrome and represents the classic combination of black (letters) and white (background).
+The first letter in the word “Oriflame” is set in the printed font of the same name; the rest of the symbols are from the Sans Serif category.
+Moreover, “O” serves as an individual sign.
+The letter spacing in both inscriptions is wide.
+The corporate palette is monochrome, featuring the classic combination of black (letters) and white (background).
 There is also a dark gray used for the word “SWEDEN” and its surrounding strokes.

 Oriflame Symbol